sifive/environment-blockci-sifive/README.md

 At a high level, the process works as follows:

-1. Write a Dockerfile containing additional dependencies for the specific repository (i.e. Verilator for block-pio-sifive).
-The Dockerfile should use environment-blockci as its parent image.

-2. Use the Wit Docker image to initialize a workspace containing the repository being tested and an environment package (i.e. environment-blockci-sifive).
+1. Use the Wit Docker image to initialize a workspace containing the repository being tested and an environment package (i.e. environment-blockci-sifive).

-3. Create a Docker container for testing by building from the repository-specific Dockerfile.

-4. Run commands testing the functionality of the repository inside the created Docker container.
+2. Use the environment-blockci Docker image to run the wake build rules to test the functionality of the block.

+Note: There is not a mechanism to add additional packages to the Docker image yet.

 ## Updating the Docker Images